View all monuments in NYC Parks, as well as temporary public art installations on our NYC Public Art Map and Guide.

 For ten years of military service Worth was promoted to lieutenant-colonel in 1824 and became colonel of the Eighth Infantry in 1838, during the Seminole Wars.
 For his gallantry in these military engagements he was appointed brigadier-general by President James Knox Polk (1795-1849).
 Though a victorious commander in Florida, Worth urged that the Seminoles be allowed to live in peace, and maintain certain territorial rights.

 Worth was also active in the Mexican-American War (1846-48), taking part in all of the engagements from Vera Cruz to Mexico City.
 He was given his highest rank, major-general, in 1846, and assumed the governorship of Puebla.
-Following the war Worth commanded the army’s Department of Texas and while there died of cholera on May 17, 1849.
+Following the war, Worth commanded the army’s Department of Texas and while there died in San Antonio of cholera on May 7, 1849.

 Throughout his life Worth was a respected military tactician, and his writings have been required reading for generations of cadets at West Point.
 The recipient of a Congressional Sword of Honor, the frontier post he manned became the metropolis of Fort Worth, Texas.
 Lake Worth, Florida, and Worth Street in Manhattan are also named in his honor.
 After Worth’s death, his body was temporarily interred at Green-Wood Cemetery in Brooklyn, before being buried on Evacuation Day, November 25, 1857, at the monument’s location at the intersection of Fifth Avenue, Broadway, and 25th Street.
 The burial followed an elaborate processional, which included 6,500 soldiers.
 A relic box was placed in the cornerstone, and Mayor Fernando Wood delivered the principal oration.